actualbudget/actual/README.md

 The multi-arch Docker container image runs on amd64, arm64, and armv7 platforms.
 Please be warned that Actual may be sluggish on armv7, but users report that it does work.

+Note: if you would like to build the edge image variant locally, make sure you run `./docker/download-artifacts.sh` first.
+Then run `docker build . -f docker/edge-ubuntu.Dockerfile --build-arg GITHUB_TOKEN="ghp_your-personal-access-token"`.

 ## Deploying

 You should deploy your server so it's always running.
 We recommend [fly.io](https://fly.io) which makes it incredibly easy and provides a free plan.